MohammadOmarAleem/MohammadOmarAleem/README.md

 ## 🚀 Projects

+- **ClockIt**: A project focusing on automating the Attendance Process.
 - **Othello Board Game**: An interactive game developed in C++ during my academic tenure at Concordia.
 - **Automated Sensor-Driven Car**: A personal project focusing on autonomous navigation.

 ## 💼 Work Experience